 A must-attend for anyone who is preparing to sit The Institution of Structural Engineers Chartered Membership Exam.

-Report on the results, questions, and general issues encountered by candidates during the Chartered Membership exam sat on 03 January 2019.
+Report on the results, questions, and general issues encountered by candidates during the Chartered Membership exam, 03 January 2019.

 Including questions on a new manufacturing facility, mixed use building, canal footbridge, city-centre hotel and temporary site offices.